AuroraRL: Fast, Fault-Tolerant, and Cost-Efficient Reinforcement Learning over Decentralized Network: 's System Design

 \subsection{Lossless Sparse Delta Geo-Checkpoints}

 Distributed training frameworks typically decouple parameter persistence from synchronization, saving dense model checkpoints to storage while broadcasting updates over RDMA or NVLink protocols.
 This separation creates consistency challenges in geo-distributed deployments where network faults are common.
 If a transfer is interrupted or retried, the system struggles to verify whether a remote Actor has successfully applied the update.
-Consequently, ensuring that a generated rollout corresponds to a specific training version becomes a complex state-tracking problem rather than a verifiable property.
+As a result, matching each rollout back to its policy version becomes a stateful tracking problem rather than a direct check.

 \sys addresses this by unifying checkpoint storage and network transfer into a single abstraction: the \textit{delta checkpoint}.
 Rather than sending ephemeral updates, the Trainer produces a versioned, immutable file $\mathcal{D}_v$ for each step, complete with a unique identifier and integrity hash.
 This design embeds the version control inherent to storage systems directly into the transport layer.
 By treating network transfer as the replication of a persistent artifact, \sys ensures that partial failures never result in ambiguous states.
 This unification simplifies the distributed protocol, naturally supporting safe Relay caching, peer-assisted fanout, and verifiable acceptance predicates (\autoref{sec:fault}).